iShares Core MSCI International Developed Markets ETF (NYSEARCA:IDEV) Stock Price Down 0.1%

-Large investors have recently added to or reduced their stakes in the stock.
-OLD Mission Capital LLC bought a new stake in shares of iShares Core MSCI International Developed Markets ETF during the 2nd quarter worth approximately $18,764,000.
-Flow Traders U.S. LLC bought a new stake in shares of iShares Core MSCI International Developed Markets ETF during the 2nd quarter worth approximately $2,012,000.
-Assetmark Inc. lifted its stake in shares of iShares Core MSCI International Developed Markets ETF by 9.2% during the 2nd quarter.
-Assetmark Inc. now owns 1,006,497 shares of the company’s stock worth $67,888,000 after acquiring an additional 84,710 shares during the last quarter.
-AdvisorNet Financial Inc bought a new stake in shares of iShares Core MSCI International Developed Markets ETF during the 3rd quarter worth approximately $107,000.
-Finally, ACG Wealth increased its holdings in iShares Core MSCI International Developed Markets ETF by 2.8% during the 3rd quarter.
-ACG Wealth now owns 7,300 shares of the company’s stock worth $488,000 after purchasing an additional 200 shares during the period.
+Large investors have recently added to or reduced their stakes in the business.
+Guidance Point Advisors LLC acquired a new stake in iShares Core MSCI International Developed Markets ETF during the 3rd quarter valued at approximately $55,000.
+Turim 21 Investimentos Ltda. acquired a new stake in shares of iShares Core MSCI International Developed Markets ETF during the 2nd quarter worth approximately $76,000.
+AdvisorNet Financial Inc acquired a new stake in shares of iShares Core MSCI International Developed Markets ETF during the 3rd quarter worth approximately $107,000.
+Corrado Advisors LLC grew its position in shares of iShares Core MSCI International Developed Markets ETF by 20.5% during the 4th quarter.
+Corrado Advisors LLC now owns 3,997 shares of the company’s stock worth $270,000 after buying an additional 679 shares during the period.
+Finally, US Bancorp DE grew its position in shares of iShares Core MSCI International Developed Markets ETF by 5.2% during the 3rd quarter.
+US Bancorp DE now owns 6,829 shares of the company’s stock worth $456,000 after buying an additional 335 shares during the period.

 Receive News & Ratings for iShares Core MSCI International Developed Markets ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core MSCI International Developed Markets ETF and related companies with MarketBeat.com's FREE daily email newsletter.